 3.3.1 Docker-based installation

-The latest official release of the OpenSubmit web application is available as Docker image.
-It expects a couple of environment variables to be set, which you can easily determine from the compose file.
+The latest official release of the OpenSubmit web application is available as single opensubmit-web Docker image.
+It expects a couple of environment variables to be set, check the configuration section for further details.

 3.3.2 Manual installation